What are my options?

 Do you still have to care for your family/loved one?

 One of the hardest things is to be able to help ourselves when we have a dependant/s that rely on us on a daily basis.
-Look for a centre which can cater for this either internally or have a program which will not take too much of your day and time.
+Look for a centre which can cater for this either internally or having access to a program which will not take too much of your day and time may be ideal.

 Do you still need to work?